Subset expansions of monoids: Abstract

 \section{Abstract}

+We initiate the study of the expansion $\mathcal{S}(M)$ of a monoid $M$ obtained via the semidirect product of $M$ acting naturally on the left of its power set (regarded as a semilattice under union).
+We term this the `subset expansion' of $M$.
+The monoid $\mathcal{S}(M)$ contains the images of several expansions of $M$ of wide interest and use in semigroup theory, in particular the prefix and Szendrei expansions (in the case where $M$ is free, these `smaller' expansions produce free algebras in certain varieties).

+We first focus on algebraic properties, specifically those determined by idempotents.
+We note that $\mathcal{S}(M)$ is regular if and only if $M$ is a group and determine the conditions on $M$ that ensure $\mathcal{S}(M)$ possesses certain generalised regularity properties.
+Particularly, we show that the expansion $\mathcal{S}$ maps groups to proper inverse monoids, unipotent monoids to proper left restriction monoids, right cancellative monoids to left ample monoids, right abundant monoids to right abundant monoids, and left cancellative monoids to right adequate monoids.

-We initiate the study of finitary conditions for monoids arising as expansions via the semidirect product construction of a monoid $M$ acting on the left of its power set (which we term `special semidirect products', and denote by $\mathcal{S}(M)$).
-Specifically, we examine the condition of weak left coherence (every finitely generated left ideal has a finite presentation as a left act); the related conditions of property (L), left ideal Howson, finitely left equated; and the left-right dual properties of weak right coherence, property (R), right ideal Howson and finitely right equated.
+Subsequently, we focus on finitary conditions.
+We examine the condition of weak left coherence (every finitely generated left ideal has a finite presentation as a left act); the related conditions of property (L), left ideal Howson, finitely left equated, and each of the corresponding left-right dual notions.
 Each of these conditions is preserved under retract, from which it is immediate that if $\mathcal{S}(M)$ satisfies one of our finitary conditions, then so must $M$, but the converse is not true.
-Indeed, we show that $\mathcal{S}(M)$ satisfies property (L) (or property (R)) if and only if $M$ is finite.
-We provide a characterisation of the monoids $M$ such that $\mathcal{S}(M)$ is left (respectively, right) ideal Howson, and give sufficient conditions for $\mathcal{S}(M)$ to be finitely left (respectively, right) equated and hence weakly left (respectively, right) coherent.
+For each of our properties to `lift' from $M$ to $\mathcal{S}(M)$ it must undergo a `strengthening'.
+Indeed, we show that $\mathcal{S}(M)$ satisfies property (L) (or its left-right dual) if and only if $M$ is finite.
+We provide exact characterisations of the monoids $M$ such that $\mathcal{S}(M)$ is: left (or right) ideal Howson; finitely left equated; and (consequently) weakly left coherent.
+We give sufficient conditions for $\mathcal{S}(M)$ to be finitely right equated and hence weakly right coherent.